Skip to Content

 • Blackeyed Peas: These peas bring creamy, earthy comfort and a touch of nuttiness to the stew.
 They absorb all the smoky, spicy broth and add a hearty texture that rounds out the dish, making it soul-satisfying and deeply Southern.

-Prep begins with making your base stock which is a combination of shrimp and smoked ham hock.
+Prep begins with making your rich seafood broth which is a combination of shrimp and smoked ham hock.
 The stock starts simply with blending shrimp shells and water then straining before simmering along with ham hock, bay leaf, and fresh thyme.

 Fish sauce is added optionally for an umami boost and more seafood vibes.
 Remove the ham, cut the meat away from the bone and dice into bite sized cubes.
 Set aside.